eugiellimpin/planner/README.md

 ## Aug 13

 - navbar is now white
-- press enter to add a new task after typing the title
+- press enter to add a new todo after typing the title
-- focus input automatically when adding a new task
+- focus input automatically when adding a new todo